adrienthebo/puppet-steam/README.markdown

 This is non-trivial because the insane behavior of the `steam` command may require multiple passes to actually do what you want.

-### Support for the steamcmd tool

-This tool requires a valid steam login, and I've never played with it.

 Steam Server Documentation
 --------------------------